zeroc-ice/ice-demos/swift/IceDiscovery/helloUI/README.md

 ### IceDiscovery

-Instead of configuring the IP address for the server you can use [IceDiscovery][6] to discover the server.
+Instead of configuring the IP address for the server this demo uses [IceDiscovery][6] to discover the server.

-To enable IceDiscovery, touch the "Use IceDiscovery" button to switch it on.
 You must run the hello server from the IceDiscovery/hello demo (such as the [Swift server](../../../IceDiscovery/hello)) and ensure that the server is listening on an accessible network interface.